NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

     ```

 The output log files will contain performance numbers for the FastPitch model
-(number of output mel-spectrogram frames per second, reported as `generator_frames/s w
+(number of output mel-spectrogram frames per second, reported as `generator_frames/s`)
-`)
-and for WaveGlow (number of output samples per second, reported as ` waveglow_samples/s
+and for WaveGlow (number of output samples per second, reported as ` waveglow_samples/s`).
-`).
 The `inference.py` script will run a few warm-up iterations before running the benchmark.
 Inference will be averaged over 100 runs, as set by the `--repeats` flag.

 ### Results